Why might my doctor suggest I inject methotrexate?

-The information below is useful if your doctor has recommended injections of methotrexate either for better efficacy or to reduce side-effects.
+This information is useful if your doctor has recommended injections of methotrexate either for better efficacy or to reduce side-effects.
 It gives information about how you, or a friend or family member, can safely inject methotrexate, the steps to follow and the equipment you will need.
+For general information on methotrexate, refer to the “Methotrexate” patient information.
+The ARA and Arthritis Australia have also developed a patient guide: Safe Disposal of Sharps.
+This information how to safely dispose of your methotrexate injection as well as highlighting links and locations where you can dispose of your sharps appropriately.

 How is methotrexate supplied?